mcoric96/Greedy-coloring/README.md

  Logical programming - Prolog <br>
  Functional programming - JavaScript<br><br>

-In this case,this is not pure functional programming, but mix of functional and OOP because of implementation of graph, but coloring algorithm uses main properties of functional paradigm.<br>
+In this case,this is not pure functional programming, but mix of functional and OOP because of implementation of a graph, but coloring algorithm uses main properties of functional paradigm.<br>
 For this problem logic programming seems to be more elegant regarding code complexity because of search implementations in Prolog.<br>